 I occasionally post sample current or previous engagement letters online.
-This one was used for tax representation services.
-This one was use in email format in 2016.
+This one was an engagement letter/email used for tax representation services.

-***IF AFTER READING THIS YOU AGREE TO ALL THE TERMS, RESPOND TO THIS EMAIL AND TYPE “AGREED”.***
+IF AFTER READING THIS YOU AGREE TO ALL THE TERMS, PLEASE RESPOND TO THIS EMAIL AND TYPE “AGREED“.
+PLEASE CALL WITH ANY QUESTIONS.

 Thank you for choosing me to represent you in response to the examination of your ________ income tax return.
 I will work on your behalf to maintain the confidence that you have placed in me.
-Four documents follow below to help us get started.
+This work requires me to provide you with additional documentation and disclosure.

 2) CONFIDENTIALITY PRIVILEGE ENGAGEMENT LETTER – This allows us the option to assert that our communications are private privileged advice.
 I will assert confidentiality under the terms described unless you instruct me to do otherwise.
 This is optional but I suggest that you simply accept it now and reconsider the impact later in the rare circumstance that this privilege might be invoked.